 - 1. Develop understanding of irrational numbers. - 2.
 Develop understanding of expressions and equations, including solving linear equations, linear inequalities, and systems of linear equations. - 3.
-Develop understanding of the concept of a function and use functions to describe quantitative relationships, including modeling an association in bivariate data with a linear equation. - (1) Students use their understanding of multiplication and apply properties to develop understanding of radicals and integer exponents.
-They use their knowledge of rational numbers to develop understanding of irrational numbers. - (2) Students recognize equations for proportions (y/x =m or y = mx) as special linear equations (y = mx + b) understanding that the constant of proportionality (m) is the slope, and the graphs are lines through the origin.
-They understand that the slope (m) of a line is a constant rate of change, so that if the input or x-coordinate changes by an amount A, the output or y-coordinate changes by the amount m A. Students fluently solve linear equations and linear inequalities in one variable.
+Develop understanding of the concept of a function and use functions to describe quantitative relationships, including modeling an association in bivariate data with a linear equation. - a.
+Students use their understanding of multiplication and apply properties to develop understanding of radicals and integer exponents.
+They use their knowledge of rational numbers to develop understanding of irrational numbers. - b.
+Students recognize equations for proportions (y/x =m or y = mx) as special linear equations (y = mx + b) understanding that the constant of proportionality (m) is the slope, and the graphs are lines through the origin.
+They understand that the slope (m) of a line is a constant rate of change, so that if the input or x-coordinate changes by an amount A, the output or y-coordinate changes by the amount m A. - c.
+Students fluently solve linear equations and linear inequalities in one variable.
 They solve systems of two linear equations in two variables to analyze situations and solve problems.
-Students understand when they use properties of equality and logical equivalence, they maintain the solutions of the original solve problems.
+Students understand when they use properties of equality and logical equivalence, they maintain the solutions of the original equation. - d.
+Students grasp the concept of a function as a rule that assigns to each input exactly one output.
+They can translate among representations and partial representations of functions (noting that tabular and graphical representations may be partial representations), and they describe how aspects of the function are reflected in the different representations. - e.
+Students use the equation of a linear model to solve problems in the context of bivariate measurement data, interpreting the slope and intercept.
+For scatter plots that suggest linear association, students informally fit a straight line and assess the model fit by judging the closeness of the data points to the line.